-Having regard to all relevant considerations, the Council recommends that:
+Having regard to all relevant considerations, in respect of the proposed introduction of absolute height limits within the Special Design Area, the Council recommends that:

-- (a) the Supporting comments be: - (i) UPHELD to the extent that all Performance Criteria will need to be met where an applicant proposes a building higher than 40 metres in the 25 metre Building Height Limit area, or 60 metres in the 41 metre Building Height Limit area; and - NOT UPHELD in relation to the imposition of absolute height limits in the Special Design Area; - (b) the Opposing comments be UPHELD; - (c) the re-advertised provisions in the modified Amendment No. 46 relating to building height contained in Element 6 'Special Design Area' in Table A of Schedule 9A be amended: - to allow unlimited building height where all 11 of the Table B Performance Criteria applicable to Design Consideration 8 are met; and - (ii) in Design Consideration 8 'Benefits for Occupiers and Local and Wider Communities' in Table B of Schedule 9A, by the deletion of Performance Criterion (i) and insertion of the following new criterion in its place, under the sub-heading "Wider Community Benefits": - "(i) A commercial use with wider community benefits such as Child Day Care Centre, after school care centre, Consulting Rooms, Educational Establishment, or other use having wider community benefits."

-(d) after Council has considered the recommendations of the consultant appointed to review all development controls for the South Perth Station Precinct, the issue of height control be considered further when dealing with the subsequent Scheme Amendment.
+- (a) the Supporting comments be UPHELD; and - (b) the Opposing comments be NOT UPHELD; - (c) the re-advertised provisions in the modified Amendment No. 46 relating to building height contained in Element 6 'Special Design Area' in Table A of Schedule 9A be amended: - (i) to allow a maximum building height of 55 metres where the basic height limit is 25 metres, where 9 of the Table B Performance Criteria applicable to Design Consideration 8 are met; - (ii) to allow a maximum building height of 80 metres where the basic height limit is 41 metres, and 9 of the Table B Performance Criteria applicable to Design Consideration 8 are met; and - (iii) in Design Consideration 8 'Benefits for Occupiers and Local and Wider Communities' in Table B of Schedule 9A, by the deletion of Performance Criterion (i) and insertion of the following new criterion in its place, under the sub-heading "Wider Community Benefits": - "(i) A commercial use with wider community benefits such as Child Day Care Centre, after school care centre, Consulting Rooms, Educational Establishment, or other use having wider community benefits." - (d) after Council has considered the recommendations of the consultant appointed to review all development controls for the South Perth Station Precinct, the issue of height control be considered further when dealing with the subsequent Scheme Amendment.